Wooty-B/RISC_Game_Guide/README.md

 1. MSI Package "dxvk" (DirectX-to-Vulkan) does not improve quality/framerate for some DirectX 9 games. (i.e.: Oblivion and Fallout 3) Therefore, not installing the package in your Wine directory (~/.wine/drive_c) will allow you to use games in Windowed mode, as Windowed mode is not available in the dxvk package and causes applications to crash.

 2. Anti-Aliasing in some games seems to have the biggest impact in performance.
 May be my system/hardware.

+3. Steam Proton "should" work out-of-the-box!
+Just open Big Picture mode, navigate to the app in question and select Manage Game.
+Set Steam Play options, and "force" the game to use a version of Proton of your choosing.
+When you exit, Small View will show only your Linux and Proton selected titles.
+(Unless you select "All Games" of course)